skuill/LyricsScraperNET/README.md

 * ✅ Supports multiple frameworks `.NET Standard 2.X`, `.NET 5`, `.NET 6`, `.NET 7`
 * ✅ Logging supported.
-* ✅ Modular structure, for easy unit testing.
+* ✅ Modular structure, for easy testing.
 * ✅ Multiple ways how to configure.
 * ✅ Easily installed and used from the nuget repository.